FAQ's

 6. Why doesn’t your web site recommend specific products for specific animals?

 This is highly animal dependent, even among members of the same species.
-Only people in close contact with an animal would have enough information to make recommendations.
+Only people in close contact with an individual animal would have enough information to make recommendations.

 7. (In reference to the larger, more aggressive animals such as Big Cats, Polar Bears, Hippos, and Rhinos) Why does one product seem to have a reasonable life expectancy while a seemingly identical one doesn’t?